ImIOImI/tf-workspace-demo/README.md

 are necessary.
 Each of the examples is meant to gradually build on what we learned with the last example, so I don't just dump all the complication of the final version on the reader all at once.
 All you need to do is navigate into the example folders and start running the Terraform commands.
 Feel free to explore a little and figure out what configurations output what results in each workspace.
+I give examples of terraform cli commands early in this demo, then I expect a reader to repeat them in subsequent examples to see how outputs change based on which workspace they're in.
+Furthermore, I expect a reader to examine the Terraform code as well.
+I attempt to pull out important examples in this README, but to get full understanding the reader really needs to look at the code and compare it's changes to subsequent examples.

 ## Example 1